brandonocasey/habitat/README.md

 	* verify that the environment has not changed when running the script
 	* redirect to variables for unit tests. using > or | if possible
 	* better tests for one_time_question
+* Implement something to auto run unit tests on git

 # Future Features
 * use one_time_question to ask about updates